 Professor Terry Jean Seligmann, Director of Legal Research and Writing and Arlin M. Adams Professor of Legal Writing, is an authority on education law (with particular interests in special education law) and legal pedagogy.
 Professor Seligmann was elected to the Board of Directors of the Association of Legal Writing Directors and has played a leadership role in organizing conferences and roundtables to advance legal research and writing programs.
 She is a former president of the Legal Writing Institute.
 She is the co-editor of the Social Science Research Network Legal Writing Journal and a frequent presenter at conferences of LWI and the Association of Legal Writing Directors.

-Professor Coleman is an Assistant Professor of Law, Director of Student Advising and our Writing Specialist.
+Professor Coleman is an Associate Professor of Law, Director of International Programs and our Writing Specialist.
 An experienced writing teacher, editor and writer, Professor Coleman has also practiced law with Conrad, O'Brien, Gellman & Rohn, Hangley Aronchick Segal & Pudlin and Drinker Biddle & Reath.
 Her professional experience includes magazine editing and teaching fiction writing.

 Professor Deborah Gordon is a former counsel and associate with Day Berry & Howard, LLP in Stamford, Conn., where she handled sophisticated estate and tax planning, business and succession planning, pre-marital planning, estate administration and litigation involving fiduciaries and beneficiaries.
 Previously, she was an associate with Sullivan & Cromwell in New York City.
 She was Editor-in-Chief of The New York University Law Review.